Howard Gould: Personal life

 In 1894, Gould was engaged to marry actress Odette Tyler, but both of their families objected, and the engagement was broken.

-On October 12, 1898, he was married to Katherine Clemmons (1874–1930).
+On October 12, 1898, he married Katherine Clemmons (1874–1930).
 She was an actress whose career had been heavily subsidized by William F. Cody.
-She filed for a divorce in 1907, which was finalized in 1909 and Howard charged her with infidelity, naming Cody.
-In spite of the allegations leveled at his wife in the divorce proceedings, Gould was ordered to pay $36,000 per year in alimony (approximately $ today).
+She filed for a divorce in 1907, which was finalized in 1909, and Howard charged her with infidelity, naming Cody.
+Despite the allegations leveled at his wife in the divorce proceedings, Gould was ordered to pay $36,000 per year in alimony (approximately $ today).
 It was the largest alimony settlement ordered up to that time.
 She died in Lynchburg, Virginia in 1930.

-In 1937, he married the actress Grete Mosheim in London, having previously been a financier/producer on at least one of her London stage appearances.
+In 1937, he married the actress Grete Mosheim in Klagenfurt, having been a financier/producer on at least one of her London stage appearances.
 They divorced in 1947.

-Gould died at Doctors Hospital in Manhattan, New York City on September 13, 1959, aged 88.
+Gould died at Doctors Hospital in Manhattan on September 13, 1959, aged 88.
 He was his parents' last surviving son.
 He was buried in the Gould Mausoleum at Woodlawn Cemetery, Bronx.

 Residence

-In 1901, Gould purchased undeveloped land in Sands Point to build a new home for his wife, Katherine Clemmons.
+In 1901, Gould purchased undeveloped land in Sands Point to build a new home for his wife Katherine Clemmons.
 After Howard and Katherine separated in 1909, he continued to build the estate, using Hunt & Hunt to design an English Tudor style mansion.
-The 40 room house, one of the most elaborate of the Gold Coast of Long Island estates, is 225 ft long and 125 ft wide, with an 80 ft tower.
-The first and second floors measure over 1 and 1/2 acres and the home, which Gould called Hempstead House, was an exact copy of Kilkenny Castle on the banks of the Nore River in Ireland.
+The 40-room house, one of the more elaborate of the Gold Coast of Long Island estates, is 225 ft long and 125 ft wide, with an 80 ft tower.
+The first and second floors measure over 1 and 1/2 acres and the home, which Gould called Hempstead House, was an exact copy of Kilkenny Castle in Ireland.

 Howard moved to Europe in 1917 and sold the estate to Daniel Guggenheim and his family.
 The estate, which had cost Gould over $1 million, sold for only $600,000, including the furnishing.
 In 1971, Nassau County took over a 128‐acre portion of the estate from the Federal Government to be used as a nature preserve.
-The mansion later underwent a $10,000,000 renovation.
+The mansion later underwent a $10 million renovation.